ddlees/felloe/README.md

 # `felloe` – Interactive Helm Version Management

-Interactive Helm version management - For cluster hopping and trying new versions helm and tiller before upgrading your production cluster.
+Interactive Helm version management - For cluster hopping and trying new versions of helm and tiller before upgrading your production cluster.

 ![terminal](images/demo.svg)